 - Connect the solar array to your batteries

-If you want to take your electrical build to the next level you can focus on the next two steps:
+If you want to take your electrical build to the next level, you can focus on the following two steps:

 - Charge while driving with a DC-to-DC charger

-If you’re starting from the very beginning, we’ve put together a step-by-step electrical guide for beginners that includes useful wiring diagrams, easy explanations, and recommended product lists.
+If you’re starting from the very beginning, we’ve put together a step-by-step electrical guide for beginners that includes functional wiring diagrams, straightforward explanations, and recommended product lists.

-In addition, to help you through specific parts of an electrics build, we have the following posts:
+In addition, to help you through specific parts of an electric build, we have the following posts:

-One of the last steps in the van conversion build order is to install the fresh water and plumbing systems.
+Instilling fresh water and plumbing systems is one of the last steps in the van conversion build order.
 For most campers, this only includes the fresh and grey water plumbing for the sink.

-With intuitive diagrams, our PDF booklet will help guide you to install your own sink and shower system, including hot water!
+With intuitive camper van plumbing diagrams, our PDF booklet will help you install your sink and shower system, including hot water!

 With the construction almost complete, the last step in the campervan conversion build order is to decorate your van.